yqjing/yqjing.github.io/index.md

 Email: y5jing [at] uwaterloo [dot] ca

 I am a MMath student in the Department of Statistics and Actuarial Science at University of Waterloo, where I am very fortunate to be advised by Prof. [Chengguo Weng](https://www.chengguoweng.com/).
-Currently, I'm looking for a research topic in Finance.
+Currently, I'm working on a regression problem in Portfolio Theory.
 Previously, I completed my undergraduate studies at the University of Manchester, in the Mathematics Department, advised by Prof. [Korbinian Strimmer](https://strimmerlab.github.io/korbinian.html).

-My research is at the intersection of maths, finance and machine learning.
+My research interest is at machine learning, portfolio theory, optimization and simulation.

 &nbsp;
 ### My current focus
 I'm currently spending my 3rd term as a master student in UWaterloo.
+I plan to stay in UWaterloo for the 4th term as MMATH.